qed42/omniauth-authlogic-demo/README.md

     rake db:migrate
     script/server

-Dont forget to replace your oauth,openid keys and secret in config/initializers/omniauth.rb.
+**Important :** Dont forget to replace your oauth,openid keys and secret in `config/initializers/omniauth.rb`.

 The demo app is at http://omniauth-authlogic-demo.heroku.com/signin